nickpascucci/verso/README.md

 _[Wikipedia - Recto and Verso](https://en.wikipedia.org/wiki/Recto_and_verso)_

+_(Note that, conveniently, the `verso` program goes on the left of the pipe while `recto` goes on the right.)_

 ## Future Work

 - Add support for allow overlapping annotations.
 - Add support for custom formatting of annotation properties within the woven output.
 - Paralellize file processing in Verso, and both reading from `stdin` and file reading in Recto.
+- Add `--annotations-from` option to specify a source other than stdin for annotations.